sabahirfan/iac-ft-scripts/README.md

 - Parallel processing of repositories using terminal tabs
 - Automatic detection of iTerm2 or fallback to Terminal.app
-- Support for both cloning and building operations
+- Separate scripts for cloning and building operations
 - Flexible repository type filtering
-- Build-only mode for existing repositories
+- Build script automatically skips non-existent repositories
 - Configurable base directory for repository management

 ## Notes

-- The script is designed exclusively for macOS due to its dependency on AppleScript for terminal manipulation
+- The scripts are designed exclusively for macOS due to their dependency on AppleScript for terminal manipulation
-- When using iTerm2, it will automatically create new tabs for each repository
+- When using iTerm2, they will automatically create new tabs for each repository
-- The script includes built-in delays to prevent overwhelming system resources
+- The scripts include built-in delays to prevent overwhelming system resources
 - Build commands are specific to each repository type (gradle/yarn)
+- The build script will automatically check for repository existence before attempting to build
+- Clone script supports 'none' type repositories, while build script only processes 'gradle' and 'yarn' types